mjmiller41/mjmiller41.github.io/index.md

 # Michael J. Miller

 Welcome to my portfolio!
-I'm a recent DeVry graduate with a focus on IT and programming, skilled in Python, JavaScript, React, and networking.
+I'm a recent DeVry University graduate with an A.S.
+Network Systems Administration, skilled in Web Development, Python, JavaScript, React, and networking.
 Explore my projects and skills below.

 - [About Me](/about)
 - [Skills](/skills)